cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/distributions/UniformDistr.rst

 .. java:constructor:: public UniformDistr(Range<Double> range, long seed)
    :outertype: UniformDistr

-   Creates new uniform pseudo random number generator that produces values between a given \ :java:ref:`Range`\ .
+   Creates a uniform Pseudo-Random Number Generator (RNG) that produces values between a given \ :java:ref:`Range`\ .

+   Internally, it relies on the \ :java:ref:`JDKRandomGenerator`\ , a wrapper for the \ :java:ref:`java.util.Random`\  class that doesn't have high-quality randomness properties but is very fast.

    :param range: the \ :java:ref:`Range`\  to generate random values in between
-   :param seed: simulation seed to be used
+   :param seed: the seed to initialize the Pseudo-Random Number Generator

+   **See also:** :java:ref:`.UniformDistr(double,double,long,RandomGenerator)`

 UniformDistr
 ^^^^^^^^^^^^

-.. java:constructor:: public UniformDistr(double min, double max)
+.. java:constructor:: public UniformDistr(double minInclusive, double maxExclusive)
    :outertype: UniformDistr

-   Creates new uniform pseudo random number generator that produces values between a min (inclusive) and max (exclusive).
+   Creates a uniform Pseudo-Random Number Generator (RNG) that produces values between a min (inclusive) and max (exclusive), using the current time as seed.

+   Internally, it relies on the \ :java:ref:`JDKRandomGenerator`\ , a wrapper for the \ :java:ref:`java.util.Random`\  class that doesn't have high-quality randomness properties but is very fast.

-   :param min: minimum value (inclusive)
+   :param minInclusive: minimum value to generate (inclusive)
-   :param max: maximum value (exclusive)
+   :param maxExclusive: maximum value to generate (exclusive)

+   **See also:** :java:ref:`.UniformDistr(double,double,long,RandomGenerator)`

 UniformDistr
 ^^^^^^^^^^^^

-.. java:constructor:: public UniformDistr(double min, double max, long seed)
+.. java:constructor:: public UniformDistr(double minInclusive, double maxExclusive, long seed)
    :outertype: UniformDistr

-   Creates new uniform pseudo random number generator.
+   Creates a uniform Pseudo-Random Number Generator (RNG).

+   Internally, it relies on the \ :java:ref:`JDKRandomGenerator`\ , a wrapper for the \ :java:ref:`java.util.Random`\  class that doesn't have high-quality randomness properties but is very fast.

+   :param minInclusive: minimum value to generate (inclusive)
+   :param maxExclusive: maximum value to generate (exclusive)
+   :param seed: the seed to initialize the Pseudo-Random Number Generator.

+   **See also:** :java:ref:`.UniformDistr(double,double,long,RandomGenerator)`

+UniformDistr
+^^^^^^^^^^^^

+.. java:constructor:: public UniformDistr(double minInclusive, double maxExclusive, long seed, RandomGenerator rng)
+   :outertype: UniformDistr

+   Creates a uniform Pseudo-Random Number Generator (RNG).

-   :param min: minimum value (inclusive)
+   :param minInclusive: minimum value to generate (inclusive)
-   :param max: maximum value (exclusive)
+   :param maxExclusive: maximum value to generate (exclusive)
-   :param seed: simulation seed to be used
+   :param seed: the seed \ **already used**\  to initialize the Pseudo-Random Number Generator
+   :param rng: the actual Pseudo-Random Number Generator that will be the base to generate random numbers following a continuous distribution.

 Methods
 -------
+getSeed
+^^^^^^^

+.. java:method:: @Override public long getSeed()
+   :outertype: UniformDistr

 isApplyAntitheticVariates
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 .. java:method:: public boolean isApplyAntitheticVariates()
    :outertype: UniformDistr

-   Indicates if the pseudo random number generator (PRNG) applies the \ `Antithetic Variates Technique <https://en.wikipedia.org/wiki/Antithetic_variates>`_\  in order to reduce variance of experiments using the generated numbers.
+   Indicates if the Pseudo-Random Number Generator (RNG) applies the \ `Antithetic Variates Technique <https://en.wikipedia.org/wiki/Antithetic_variates>`_\  in order to reduce variance of experiments using the generated numbers.
 This technique doesn't work for all the cases.
 However, in the cases it can be applied, in order to it work, one have to perform some actions.
 Consider an experiment that has to run "n" times.
 The first half of these experiments has to use the seeds the developer want.
 However, the second half of the experiments have to set the applyAntitheticVariates attribute to true and use the seeds of the first half of experiments.
 Thus, the first half of experiments are run using PRNGs that return random numbers as U(0, 1)[seed_1], ..., U(0, 1)[seed_n].
 The second half of experiments then uses the seeds of the first half of experiments, returning random numbers as 1 - U(0, 1)[seed_1], ..., 1 - U(0, 1)[seed_n].

    :return: true if the technique is applied, false otherwise

    **See also:** :java:ref:`.setApplyAntitheticVariates(boolean)`

+reseedRandomGenerator
+^^^^^^^^^^^^^^^^^^^^^

+.. java:method:: @Override public void reseedRandomGenerator(long seed)
+   :outertype: UniformDistr

 sample
 ^^^^^^